AElfProject/AElf/docs-sphinx/reference/acs/acs0.rst

-ACS7 - Contract CrossChain Standard
+ACS0 - Contract Deployment Standard
 ===================================

-ACS7 is for cross chain related contract implementation.
+ACS0 is used to manage the deployment and update of contracts.

 Interface
 ---------

-This involves methods for chain creation and indexing:
+The contract inherited from ACS0 need implement the following interfaces:

 Methods
 ~~~~~~~